Southern Highlands, Nevada

 Southern Highlands is a master-planned community located in the southern foothills of the Las Vegas Valley, Nevada, United States.
 The community surrounds the private Southern Highlands Golf Club.
-It contains a resort, two retail centers, recreational facilities, a country club, spa, multiple parks, two medical centers, a public safety department, and an office plaza.
+It contains a resort, two retail centers, recreational facilities, a country club, spa, multiple parks, two medical centers, a private security department, a corporate center, and a fire station.

-It is among the most affluent communities in the state of Nevada, with an average household income of $100,207 and an average household net worth of $579,866.
 Southern Highlands is located within Enterprise, Nevada.